SysKitTeam/docs-spconsultant/faq/troubleshooting/errors-while-loading-server-information.md

 * Best Practices -&gt; Databases -&gt; ModelDB -&gt; ModelDB Files Initial Size
 * Best Practices -&gt; Databases -&gt; ModelDB -&gt; ModelDB Recovery Model

-**Db\_owner** database role on each of the affected databases is necessary in order to allow SPDocKit to successfully gather all the database permissions.
+**Db\_owner** database role on each of the affected databases is necessary in order to allow SPDocKit Consultant to successfully gather all the database permissions.
 In case this permission is not granted, the following report will not be available:

 * Farm Explorer -&gt; SQL -&gt; Database Permissions